— Time travel is more than a fantasy for Ronald Mallett, it's a mathematical model that proves that bending time is possible.

 The young Mallett’s father had no way of knowing that he was priming his son for his quest to time travel, by instilling in him a love of reading and mathematics, even making him complete multiplication tables to receive his allowance each week.
 As Mallett, who was the oldest of four children in his family, explains his theory, there is no doubt that it is based on real science, not only a scene from one of the professor’s favorite films, Back to the Future.

 In 2000, Mallett became somewhat of a celebrity, when he produced a paper outlining the research that he had been working on for more than four decades.
-It solved Einstein’s gravitational field equations for circulating beams of light in a ring laser, showing that circulating lasers can drag time into a closed loop, that is suitable for time travel.
+It solved Einstein’s gravitational field equations for circulating beams of light in a ring laser, showing that roving lasers can drag time into a closed loop, which is suitable for time travel.
 Mallet further explained that it has been shown mathematically that loops in time are possible through black holes.
 Black holes served as Mallett’s “coverup” for his time machine work while building his reputation as a physics professor.
 “By studying black holes, I was legitimately crazy, as opposed to time travel, which was considered crazy crazy,” said Mallett.

 Although Mallett’s mathematics are solid—his theory was the cover story of New Scientist magazine in 2001—he said his colleagues question how technology will catch up to this discovery.
 He said creating a prototype of his time machine will cost thousands of dollars.
 “Scientifically, it’s possible, but technologically, it is going to be difficult to build a time machine,” said Mallett.
 “But that’s how science works, it seems simple, but it’s not.”